heutelbeck/sapl-policy-engine/sapl-documentation/5_6_LanguageElements.md

 ### Strings

-Whenever strings are expected, the SAPL document must contain any sequence of characters enclosed by single quotes `'` or double quotes `"`.
-Any enclosing quote character occurring in the string must be escaped by a preceding `\`, e.g., `"the name is \"John Doe\""`.
+Whenever strings are expected, the SAPL document must contain any sequence of characters enclosed by double quotes `"`.
+Any quote character occurring in the string must be escaped by a preceding `\`, e.g., `"the name is \"John Doe\""`.

 ### Comments